inihaw-na-sopas/neronyang/README.md

-hi
-i go by nero, hany, or niko . i go by any prns im just a silly little kitty kash isgonna steal your toes bruhhhh !!
+kash will steal all your toes